-You can use this command to set up SNMP traps.
+You can use this command to setup SNMP traps.
 For SNMP, you must supply the following information:

-- When to raise a trap
+- When to raise a trap.

-- · The IP address of the SNMP manager
+- The IP address of the SNMP manager

 - The SNMP community

-Table 3 provides IPv4 and IPv6 formats that are supported for the -snmpip ip_address_list parameter:
+Table 3 on page 72 provides IPv4 and IPv6 formats that are supported for the -snmpip ip_address_list parameter: